Sherlock-shy/unslothLocal/README.md

 <h3>What you needed</h3>

-If on windows, install wsl2 and ubuntu
-Windows cannot run it direcly as the <a href="https://github.com/triton-lang/triton">Triton</a> is not supporting windows
+If you are using windows, please install wsl2 to run the code as <a href="https://github.com/triton-lang/triton">Triton</a> are not supporting on windows

 linux should be able to run the code without problems

-I don't use mac so I have no idea how to do that, you have to figure it out yourself
+I don't have a mac so I have no idea how to run on it, you may have to figure it out yourself.

-Install miniconda/conda if you want to use that, or not use pip
+<h2>Environment setup</h2>

+I am using conda, simply run:
 ```bash
 conda create --name unsloth_env \
     python=3.11 \